alexmihalascu/filelist-getgift/README.md

     Modify the `config.json` file in the root of the project with your Filelist.io credentials:

     ```json
+    [
     {
         "username": "yourUsername",
         "password": "yourPassword"
     }
+    ]
     ```

     Replace `yourUsername` and `yourPassword` with your actual Filelist.io credentials.
 Ensure this file is kept secure and not shared publicly.

+    If you have multiple accounts, modify the `config.json` file in the root of the project after example:

+    ```json
+    [
+    {
+        "username": "firstUserUsername",
+        "password": "firstUserPassword"
+    },
+    {
+        "username": "secondUserUsername",
+        "password": "secondUserPassword"
+    }
+    // Add more users as needed
+    ]
+    ```

 ## Usage